alexbain/lirc_web/README.md

 5. ``blacklists`` - a way to hide unused commands from your remotes.
 6. ``server`` - server configuration settings (ports, [SSL](http://serverfault.com/a/366374)).
 7. ``socket`` - to specify the lircd socket for irsend.
+8. ``simulators`` - a list of remotes that should use the 'simulate' command.
+This list can contain any remote inside of the lircd.conf file.

 #### Example config.json: